-A number of studies have demonstrated an alarmingly high incidence (4-88%) of residual paresis in the PACU; pancuronium tended to be associated with higher rates in a number of these studies, and this agent is rarely used in current practice. $^{4.26,30-33}$ The frequency of this phenomenon depends on the diagnostic criteria, the type of NMBA used, whether a reversal agent is used and whether neuromuscular monitoring is undertaken.
+A number of studies have demonstrated an alarmingly high incidence (4-88%) of residual paresis in the PACU; pancuronium tended to be associated with higher rates in a number of these studies, and this agent is rarely used in current practice.4,26,30-33 The frequency of this phenomenon depends on the diagnostic criteria, the type of NMBA used, whether a reversal agent is used and whether neuromuscular monitoring is undertaken.
 A meta-analysis looking at data from 24 clinical trials involving over 3300 patients found residual blockade (TOF ratio <0.9) in 41% of those receiving intermediate-acting muscle relaxants.
-In line with these findings, a recent prospective observational study involving 102 patients at a New Zealand tertiary hospital, most of whom had received an intermediate-acting muscle relaxant, found a 31% incidence of residual neuromuscular blockade (TOF ratio <0.9) in the PACU.
-Furthermore, among those with residual neuromuscular blockade, the mean interval between last dose of muscle relaxant and arrival in the PACU was 81 minutes, emphasising the fact that even after an hour has past post NMBA dose, there is still a risk of residual paralysis.
+In line with these findings, a recent prospective observational study involving 102 patients at a New Zealand tertiary hospital, most of whom had received an intermediate-acting muscle relaxant, found a 31% incidence of residual neuromuscular blockade, the mean interval between last dose of muscle relaxant and arrival in the PACU was 81 minutes, emphasising the fact that even after an hour has past post NMBA dose, there is still a risk of residual paralysis.

-In a study by Hayes and colleagues, among 150 patients arriving in the PACU after receiving an intermediate-acting NMBA (vecuronium, atracurium or rocuronium), 64%, 52% and 39%, respectively, exhibited residual blockade (defined as a TOF ratio <0.8; this value was derived from recommendations at the time suggesting that a TOF \geq 0.8 was necessary to ensure safety in the postoperative period).
-This study reported that a similar percentage of patients were not able to maintain a 5 second leg or head lift, and did not attain a TOF ratio \geq 0.8 until a mean of 9.2 min (vecuronium), 6.9 min (atracurium) and 14.7 min (rocuronium) after arrival on the recovery ward.
+In a study by Hayes and colleagues, among 150 patients arriving in the PACU after receiving an intermediate-acting NMBA (vecuronium, atracurium or rocuronium), 64%, 52% and 39%, respectively, exhibited residual blockade (defined as a TOF ratio <0.8; this value was derived from recommendations at the time suggesting that a TOF $\geq$ 0.8 was necessary to ensure safety in the postoperative period).
+This study reported that a similar percentage of patients were not able to maintain a 5 second leg or head lift, and did not attain a TOF ratio $\geq$ 0.8 until a mean of 9.2 min (vecuronium), 6.9 min (atracurium) and 14.7 min (rocuronium) after arrival on the recovery ward.
 Of note, 68% of patients in the study had undergone reversal of neuromuscular blockade and there was no significant difference in the incidence of postoperative residual blockade in those receiving or not receiving a reversal agent; none of these patients had been monitored for neuromuscular function.
-The patients is the patients and the patients had been monitored for neuromuscular function.